SMAT-Lab/Scalpel/docs/source/user-guide/core-utilities/Control-Flow-Graph.md

 |:--:|
 | Fig.2 The control flow graph for the function ```fib``` |

-Please note, as their might be functions defined inside a function defintion, you can continue perform the similar operation on the ```fun_cfg``` to retrieve the nested function CFGs.
-These CFGs can be combined for anaysis.
+Please note, as there might be functions defined inside a function definition, you can continue to perform a similar operation on the ```fun_cfg``` to retrieve the nested function CFGs.
+These CFGs can be combined for analysis.

 \